akariba/Financial-Mathematics-and-Risk-management/README.md

 - Project Indigo / CoreWeave Compute Acquisition
 - Amidala

-For each, show exactly what v5 contains.
+For each, show exactly what v5 contains and whether it can safely resolve the identity.

 ==================================================
-6. COMPARE AGAINST SQLITE ENTITY UNIVERSE
+6. COMPARE TO CURRENT SQLITE ENTITIES
 ==================================================

-Current SQLite contains approximately 31k entity records.
+Current Lending SQLite contains approximately 31k entity records.

-Compare the new v5 data against those entities.
+Compare v5 against the existing entity universe.

 Report: